-Torrential Imelda rains flood homes, snarl travel around Houston
+Torrential Imelda rains kill one, flood homes, snarl travel around Houston

 George Bush Intercontinental Airport halted all flights for about two hours due to the storm, and Governor Greg Abbott declared a state of disaster for over a dozen counties.

-Scores of motorists were stranded in their vehicles as some of Houston’s main roadways flooded, submerging cars, television images showed.
+Hundreds of motorists were stranded in their vehicles as some of Houston’s main roadways flooded, submerging cars.
 Firefighters, police and ordinary citizens were out in boats and all-terrain vehicles to pick up people trapped in their homes by the rising waters.

 The storm knocked out power to around 100,000 people in Houston and southeast Texas, according to reports from energy companies, while work at oil refineries in the area was slowed or halted.